Basic quasi-reductive root data and supergroups: Introduction

-Then we turn to examine a classification question for a very natural class of quasi-reductive supergroups: namely the {\it supergroups of monodromy type}, i.e. supergroups where the action of the maximal torus of $\bbG$ on the space $\bbG/\bbG_\ev$ has one dimensional weight spaces.
-For these supergroups we have that their root data completely characterizes them and we can prove a classifying result (Theorems \ref{thm: 3.11}, \ref{thm: 2.13}).
+Then, we turn to examine a classification question for a class of quasi-reductive supergroups {{satisfying quasi-reductive pair conditions (see Definition \ref{defn: qrp})}}.
+For these supergroups we have that their root data completely characterizes them and we can prove the following classification result (Theorems \ref{thm: 3.11}, \ref{thm: 2.13}).
+For the notion of isogeny class see after Prop. \ref{prop: 3.10}.

-\begin{theorem} \begin{enumerate} \item Two basic quasi-reductive supergroups of monodromy type are isomorphic if and only if they are associated to equivalent root data. \item A basic quasi-reductive supergroups of monodromy type is isomorphic to a direct product of finite indecomposable quasi-reductive supergroups in the list: \begin{itemize} \item[(2.1)] $\text{GL}(m,n)$ with $m,n>0$; $\text{SL}(m,n)$ with $m,n>0$, $(m,n)\ne(2,2)$; $\widetilde{\text{SL}(n,n)}$ with $n\ne2$, where $\text{SL}(m,n)$ is defined via for $A\in \salg$
+\begin{theorem} \begin{enumerate} \item Two basic quasi-reductive supergroups are isomorphic if and only if they are associated to equivalent root data. \item An indecomposable basic quasi-reductive supergroup {{belongs to one isogeny class whose representative}} comes from the following list: \begin{itemize} \item[(2.1)] $\text{SL}(m,n)$ with $m>n>0$; {$\widetilde{\text{SL}}(n,n)$ with $n>2$,} where $\text{SL}(m,n)$ is defined via for $A\in \salg$

-and $\widetilde{\text{SL}(n,n)}$ is defined via for $A\in \salg$
+and $\widetilde{\text{SL}}(n,n)$ is defined via for $A\in \salg$